Once a contract is signed and sealed, it’s set in stone — or is it?

 4. Clarify the part of the original contract the addendum refers to

-As such, they will usually refer to a specific part of the original contract.
-Which part needs to be clearly defined.
+Addenda update an existing agreement, so they usually refer to a specific part of the original contract.

-You should cite the title of any clause the addendum relates to and use things like italics, bold, and strikethrough to make clear what’s being replaced or modified.
+You should cite the title of any clause an addendum relates to and use font styles like italics, bold, and strikethrough to make clear what’s being replaced or modified.

-For instance, say you were writing an addendum to a car rental lease agreement where it was the details of the vehicle that needed changing.
+For instance, say you are writing an addendum to a car rental lease agreement to change details of the vehicle.

 Part of your addendum may look like this: